CosmWasm/cw-plus/packages/cw20/README.md

 then we move `amount` tokens from `owner` to `recipient` and deduct it from the available allowance.

+`SendFrom{owner, contract, amount, msg}` - `SendFrom` is to `Send`, what `TransferFrom` is to `Transfer`.
+This allows a pre-approved account to not just transfer the tokens, but to send them to another contract to trigger a given action. `SendFrom` will set the `Receive{sender}` to be the `owner` account (the account the money is coming from) rather than `env.sender` (the account that triggered the transfer).

+`BurnFrom{owner, amount}` - This works like `TransferFrom`, but burns the tokens instead of transfering them.
+This will reduce the owner's balance, `total_supply` and the caller's allowance.

 TODO: IncreaseApproval/DecreaseApproval to store delta's rather than absolute values??

 ### Queries